Senior 4 min · March 05, 2026

 RIGHT JOIN and FULL OUTER JOIN: Completing the Picture

 A RIGHT JOIN is the mirror image of LEFT JOIN — every row from the right table is preserved, and unmatched rows from the left get NULLs.
 In practice, most developers avoid RIGHT JOIN entirely because you can always rewrite it as a LEFT JOIN by swapping the table order.
-The result is identical, but LEFT JOIN reads more naturally left-to-right, matching how humans think about 'start with this table and attach that one.'
+The result is identical, but LEFT JOIN reads more naturally left-to-right.

 FULL OUTER JOIN is the union of LEFT and RIGHT JOIN — every row from both tables appears in the result.
 Where a match exists, the columns are populated.
 Where there's no match on either side, you get NULLs for the missing half.
 This is rare in everyday queries, but it's invaluable for data reconciliation work: comparing two systems to find records that exist in one but not the other, like syncing a CRM against a billing platform.